Seteco/Somorrostro/netdata-for-IoT.md

 Although netdata has been significantly optimized to lower the CPU and RAM resources it consumes, the plethora of data collection plugins may be inappropriate for weak IoT devices.

+> keep in mind that netdata on RPi 2 and 3 does not require any tuning.
+The default settings will be good.
+The following tunables apply only when running netdata on RPi 1 or other very weak IoT devices.

 Here are a few tricks to control the resources consumed by netdata:

 ## 1. Disable External plugins